BrianWhelanDublin/milestone-project-4/TESTING.md

 - #### Blue background in forms on google chrome.
     - When I was testing my forms I noticed on google chrome they had a blue background colour that didn't sit well with the website design.
-    - To fix this issue I reasearched and found it was styling that google chrome was applying to the forms.
+    - To fix this issue I researched and found it was styling that google chrome was applying to the forms.
-    - I found code on stackoverflow to fix this.
+    - I found code on StackOverflow to fix this.
-    - By placing the following into my base css.
+    - By placing the following into my base CSS.
     -
         ``` css
             /* code from stack overflow to stop my inputs